 1.Because of the high dairy content of your ice cream, you receive benefits such as calcium to strengthen your bones and teeth.
 Calcium also helps in blood clotting, and maintaining normal blood pressure.

 2. Less well-known is that milk is an important source of the mineral choline, which helps with sleep, muscle movement, learning, and memory.

 3. Milk also provides essential vitamins such as potassium, magnesium, phosphorous, vitamins A, B-6, and B-12.

 4. Dairy products also contain tryptophan (a building block of protein) which your body needs to produce serotonin.
 It has long been a cultural joke that depressed women will drown their sorrows in a tub of ice cream.
 There may be a real reason for that, as increased serotonin levels combat depression.
 (See “What Are the Health Benefits of Milk?“)

 Adding fruits, nuts, and essential oils to your home-made ice cream further increases the health benefits available to you.
-Each ice cream recipe on this blog lists the ingredients and their health benefits, with links to articles that further explain the salutary effects of each ingredient listed.

 Shouldn’t you be sure that you are getting a safe, quality product?
 Making your own ice cream at home is really the only way to do this.
 Plus, it’s fun and easy!

 Read my article, “Do You Really Need an Ice Cream Maker?
 Yes.
 Yes You Do” to get started.
 This article explains what the secret ingredient is for great ice cream, as well as the difference between modern ice cream makers and the unwieldy ice cream makers of yore.